 The festival brings filmmakers and discerning movie fans from all over the world to Sodankylä in the Finnish far north to watch films day and night while the magical midnight sun circles in the sky.

 The screenings, morning discussions, concerts and other festival events gather a total of about 30,000 visitors each year.
 Here’s a taste of what awaits you: The guests include top filmmakers, cinematographers and award-winning directors from across the globe.
-Francis Ford Coppola, Milos Forman, D.A.
-Pennebaker and many others have included the Midnight Sun Film Festival in their itineraries.

 Window to the roots of Finland